 BOXWOOD TOUR OF ITALY - Rome and the Gardens of Tuscany

-May 8-18, 2020 (Plus an optional extension to the Italian Lake District May 18-21)
+Recheduled to May 5-15, 2021 (Plus an optional extension to the Italian Lake District May 15-28)

 Email us at email@example.com to get on the waitlist!

-Today we will visit some of the highlights of Rome.
-Our hotel is a 10 minute walk to the Roman Forum, 2 minutes to the Pantheon, less than 10 minutes to Piazza Navona, about 15 minutes to the Trevi Fountain, and about 10 minutes from one of my favorite churches which I am excited to show you.
+Today you have the opportunity to visit some of the highlights of Rome.
+Our hotel is a 10-minute walk to the Roman Forum, 2 minutes to the Pantheon, less than 10 minutes to Piazza Navona, 15 minutes to the Trevi Fountain, and about 10 minutes from one of my favorite churches which I am excited to show you.
 We have arranged a very special private visit to the Colonna Palace at 5:00 in the evening.
 Palazzo Colonna is one of the oldest and largest private palaces of Rome.
 Its construction began in the fourteenth century by the Colonna family, who still reside there after eight centuries.
 We are sure you will be amazed at the art collection and the architecture.
 This is a highlight that many do not have the opportunity to visit.
 Included: Breakfast, visit to Linda’s favorite church, and Palazzo Colonna.

-We depart Rome with a full day of visiting three wonderful gardens: Landriana, Ninfa, and Villa d’Este.
+We depart Rome with a full day visiting two wonderful gardens: Ninfa, and Villa d’Este.
 The beautiful Gardens of Ninfa (Giardini di Ninfa) are located in the Lazio region of Italy, about 40 miles south-east of Rome.
 Known mostly to garden enthusiasts, Ninfa and its unique setting are still a fairly well-kept secret.
 Ninfa was a substantial town going back to the times of the Romans.
 However, during the Middle Ages the town was squabbled over, sacked, beset by malaria and eventually Ninfa was abandoned to the elements.
-A neglected part of the estate of the aristocratic Caetani family, Ninfa was left to slumber until the twentieth century when descendents transformed the town's ruins into a botanical garden.
+A neglected part of the estate of the aristocratic Caetani family, Ninfa was left to slumber until the twentieth century when descendants transformed the town's ruins into a botanical garden.
 The last owner, Lelia Caetani, left the garden to a foundation.